pytek-io/rpy/docs/basics.rst

     if __name__ == "__main__":
         with rmy.create_sync_client("localhost", 8080) as client:
             proxy: Greeter = client.fetch_remote_object()
-            for i in proxy.count():
+            for i in proxy.count(1000000):
                 time.sleep(1)
                 print(i)

-To avoid this issue, we can either increase the buffer size.
-Note that in this slightly contrieved example, the exposed generator is asynchronous although it does not really need to be so.
-In this case we can wrap our async generator in a `RemoteGeneratorPull`.
+One would easily realize that in this example the data should be "pulled" by the client as it consumes it, rather than been "pushed" blindly by the server.
+This can be done by either by wrapping the generator in a `RemoteGeneratorPull` object or by decorating the method with `remote_generator_pull` as follows.

 .. code-block:: python

     class Greeter:
         ...
+        @rmy.remote_generator_pull
-        async def count(self):
+        async def count(self, bound):
-            for i in range(1000000):
+            for i in range(bound):
                 yield i